atarazana/eda-workshop/README.md

 This file include the list of steps to deploy easily this use case for your learning and testing efforts about these amazing technologies and products.

+**HINT**: If you want to deploy easily, we created a set of shell scripts with all the main commands to deploy the infrastructure, applications and serverless services.
+Check the shell scripts in the root of this repository.

 ## Prepare OpenShift

 This architecture has been tested in Red Hat OpenShift Container Platform 4.7 version.